-- Sign up for credit cards that give you frequent flyer miles to use
+- Sign up for credit cards that give you frequent flyer miles to use.

 #3 Free Accommodations

-Seems a little far fetched to think you could visit another country and stay there for free, but this is very possible in every single country that is home to one of the world wonders.
+It seems a little far fetched to think you could visit another country and stay there for free, but this is very possible in every single country that is home to one of the world wonders.

 If you are traveling slowly and can stay for more than a week in many countries, they have work for accommodations programs where you can stay on a farm in exchange for a few hours of work per day.